Kodak Ektar 100

 I'm off to France tomorrow, Beziers, in the south, just along the coast from Catalonia.
 I'm going to take my Yashica Mat, because women love twin-lens reflexes and France is famous for its women.
 But, just in case the weather is nice, I decided to make sure it works, and that my lightmeter works, that I work, that everything works.
 Not necessarily stoned, but beautiful.

 I used Kodak Ektar 100, a negative film that's made out of gold, and the drums start off backwards.
 It came...
 I mean it's not literally made out of gold.
 It's made out of silver.
-But some fucker's bound to write in and say eww, I think you'll find film's made out of silver.
-I'm quoting from Jimi fucking Hendrix's Are you Fucking Experienced, fuck's sake.
-Some boring narrow-minded fucker's bound to say eww, you made a mistake there.
-Oh fuck off.
+But somebody's bound to write in and say eww, I think you'll find film's made out of silver.
+I'm quoting from Jimi bloody Hendrix's Are you Bloody Experienced, heaven's sake.
+Some boring narrow-minded man is - always a man - is bound to say eww, you made a mistake there.
+Oh go away.

 What's it like?
-Apparently very contrasty and saturated, but it's supposed to be "scannable" - there's almost no grain - and so it's easy to digitally massage the colours.
+Internet wisdom has it that Ektar is very contrasty and saturated, and it's supposed to be "scannable" - there's almost no grain - and so it's easy to digitally massage the colours.
 I've kept the images pretty much as my lowly Epson V500 chucked them out.
 Judging by this interesting article I might have erred slightly on the side of underexposure.
 In days gone by conventional wisdom had it that you should underexpose slide film by a tad to get extra saturation, and overexpose negative film, but judging by the examples in that article Ektar turns into a cartoon when overexposed.

 In comparison the next two shots were taken at the same time with Fuji Provia 100F, which to my eyes has a slight greeny-bluey tint.
 I used the same metering: